tera-dev/wp-test/README.md

 - plugin WP-PostViews
 - Custom post types (without plugins)
 - Custom sidebars (with custom widgets)
-- GULP (for building and minimizing .css and .js files)
+- GULP (for building and minimizing .css, .scss and .js files)
 - Bootstrap 3 (default in template)
 - SASS (default in template)
 - jQuery and its libraries (default in template)